Learn About The Law

 Subd.
 11. Underground facility.“Underground facility” means an underground line, facility, system, and its appurtenances used to produce, store, convey, transmit, or distribute communications, data, electricity, power, heat, gas, oil, petroleum products, water including stormwater, steam, sewage, and other similar substances.

 Subd.
 12. Utility quality level.
 “Utility quality level” means a professional opinion about the quality and reliability of utility information.
-There are four levels of utility quality information, ranging from the most precise and reliable, level A, to the least precise and reliable, level D. The utility quality level must be determined in accordance with guidelines established by the Construction Institute of the American Society of Civil Engineers in document CI/ASCE 38-02 entitled “Standard Guidelines for the Collection and Depiction of Existing Subsurface Utility Data.”
+There are four levels of utility quality information, ranging from the most precise and reliable, level A, to the least precise and reliable, level D. The utility quality level must be determined in accordance with guidelines established by the Construction Institute of the American Society of Civil Engineers in the document entitled “Standard Guideline for Investigating and Documenting Existing Utilities,” ASCE/UESI/CI 38-22, or in a successor document.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.